 The land lease model allows residents to own their homes and pay a fee that covers the lease of their home site and the maintenance and management of the community and its facilities.

 "Unlike traditional deferred management fee retirement villages, there will be no deferred management/exit fees, no stamp duty or council rates, no refurbishment costs and residents are entitled to keep 100% of the capital gain on the sale of their home," Mr Wallace said.

-Mr Wallace said construction of the project was expected to begin in April next year pending relevant council approvals.
+Mr Wallace said construction of the project was expected to begin in late-2019 pending relevant council approvals.